 Create a Segment

-1. Click the cog icon under the Variants heading.
+Click the Cog icon under the Variants section.

-5. Select the string and input the condition in the field.
+Select the variable and enter the condition value.

 Complex Segments